Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 | AzureSubscriptionID | Subscription where the resources be deployed |
 | LogoURLpng | The url of the company logo image in .png format with a size of 96x96 to be used on the website |
 | LogoURLico | The url of the company logo image in .ico format |
 | MeteredSchedulerSupport | Enable the metered scheduler.
 This is deployed by default.
-Pass true to enable the feature.
+Use **true** to enable the feature.
 More information [here](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator/blob/main/docs/Metered-Scheduler-Manager-Instruction.md).
 ## Alternative Deployments
 There are other ways to deploy the SaaS Accelerator environment (e.g. development, maual deployment, etc).
 Additional instruction can be found [here](Advanced-Instructions.md).